Pear-231/Kindle-Highlights-Emailer/README.md

   - Go to 'Tools' > 'Script editor'.
 This is where the code for the automation is stored.
   - Click the clock icon on the top bar or go to 'Edit > Current Project Triggers'.
   - Click 'Add Trigger': Under 'Choose which function to run' select 'highlightsEmail', under 'Select event source' select 'Time-driven', under 'Select type of time based trigger' select 'Day timer', under 'Select time of day' select the time of day you want to receive the automatic email, click save.
-If a screen appears that reads 'This app isn't verified', click 'Advanced' > 'Go to portfolio Scripts (unsafe)' > 'Allow'.
+If a screen appears that reads 'This app isn't verified', click 'Advanced' > 'Go to Random Kindle Highlights Emailer (unsafe)' > 'Allow'.

 The Random Kindle Highlights Daily Automatic Emailer is now set up and running.